KrishMcwn/BlackJack-Algorithm/README.md

-# BlackJack-Algorithm
+# BlackJack-Bot
-Implementing basic strategy and Hi-Lo card counting to see if we can truly beat "fair" blackjack.
+Using object-detection, card counting and basic strategy to play perfect blackjack.
+Takes screenshots of the games and bets for you depending on the most optimal outcome.